mgalde/mgalde/README.md

-- 👋 Hi, I’m @mgalde also known as Progessor Galde
+- 👋 Hi, I’m @mgalde, also known as Professor Galde
-- 👀 I’m interested in Industrial Control System Security, Malware analysis and Network Protocols
+- 👀 I’m interested in Industrial Control System Security, Malware analysis, and Network Protocols
 - 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on educational techniques and technical tools
 - 📫 How to reach me Send me a message on Twitter at https://twitter.com/michaelgalde